michael34435/docker-foswiki/README.md

 testing | XML-Generator | perl-xml-generator
 testing | XML-Tidy | perl-xml-tidy
 testing | libapreq2 | perl-libapreq2
+timlegge | Net-SAML2 | perl-net-saml2

 ## How to Build
 You can build the docker image yourself from the git clone.
-Dimply do the following in the git directory:
+Simply do the following in the git directory:
 ```bash
 sudo docker build --no-cache -t docker-foswiki .
 ```